alexte/whoisonline/README.md

 XMPP does that, whats wrong with XMPP?
 --------------------------------------

- - XMPP comes from the aera of XML based protocols.
+ - XMPP comes from the era of XML based protocols.
 I don't like most of them ;-)
  - On an XMPP network the client is part of the XMPP chain and messeage are delivered to the client.
 If a user has more clients, messages are usually not forwarded to all of them.
 There are